Dian Fossey: Murder and burial

-In the early morning of December 27, 1985, Fossey was discovered murdered in the bedroom of her cabin located at the far edge of the camp in the Virunga Mountains, Rwanda.
-Her body was found face-up near the two beds where she slept, roughly 7 ft away from a hole that her assailant(s) had apparently cut in the wall of the cabin.
-Wayne Richard McGuire, Fossey's last research assistant at Karisoke, was summoned to the scene by Fossey's house servant and found her bludgeoned to death, reporting that "when I reached down to check her vital signs, I saw her face had been split, diagonally, with one machete blow."
-The cabin was littered with broken glass and overturned furniture, with a 9 mm handgun and ammunition beside her on the floor.
+In the early morning of December 27, 1985, Fossey was found murdered in the bedroom of her cabin, at the far edge of the camp in the Virunga Mountains of Rwanda.
+Her body was lying face up near the two beds where she slept, about 7 ft from a hole that had been cut in the wall of the cabin.
+Wayne Richard McGuire, Fossey's last research assistant at Karisoke, was summoned to the scene by Fossey's house servant and found her bludgeoned to death.
+He later said, "When I reached down to check her vital signs, I saw her face had been split, diagonally, with one machete blow."
+The cabin was littered with broken glass and overturned furniture, and a 9 mm handgun and ammunition lay beside her on the floor.
 Her cabin had been ransacked.
-However, robbery was evidently not the motive for the crime, as Fossey's valuables were still in the cabin, including her passport, handguns, and thousands of dollars in U.S. bills and traveler's checks.
+However, robbery was evidently not the motive for the crime, for Fossey's valuables were still in the cabin, including her passport, handguns, and thousands of dollars in U.S. currency and traveler's checks.

-The last entry in her diary read:
+The final entry in Fossey's journal was printed with care, in block letters, on the last page:

 When you realize the value of all life, you dwell less on what is past and concentrate more on the preservation of the future.

-Fossey is buried at Karisoke, in a site that she herself had constructed for her deceased gorilla friends.
-She was buried in the gorilla graveyard next to Digit, and near many gorillas killed by poachers.
-Memorial services were also held in New York City, Washington, D.C., and California.
+Fossey is buried at Karisoke, at a site that she had constructed for her deceased gorilla friends.
+On December 31, 1985, she was buried in the gorilla graveyard next to Digit, near a grouping of wooden posts that marked the graves of 12 other gorillas.
+In addition to a simple graveside ceremony, memorial services were held in California, New York City and Washington, D.C.